CognitiveScale/cortex-certifai-examples/scan-manager/docs/README.md

 If you intend to use the default artifacts available under `setup_artifacts/` for setting up the Scan Manager without creating any new bases images, then you should:
 1. Ensure the Docker images included in the `setup_artifacts/deployment/config.yml` exist in the container registry configured for use with Certifai Enterprise.
+If you need to copy the images to your container registry:
    - Pull the Docker images listed in the `config.yml` from Dockerhub.

      Example: